-Eleven "digital cross-border corridors" established inter alia accommodating live tests of 5G for Cooperative Connected and Automated Mobility
+Twelve "digital cross-border corridors" established inter alia accommodating live tests of 5G for Cooperative Connected and Automated Mobility

-Within the European 5G vertical strategy, Connected and Automated Mobility (CAM) is considered as a flagship use case for 5G deployment along European transport paths, in view of creating complete ecosystems around vehicles, beyond the safety services targeted by the Cooperative-Intelligent Transport System (CITS) roadmap of Europe.
-In order to prepare for the deployment of 5G cross-border corridors for CAM, the MSs signed, in March 2017 in Rome, a Letter of Intent (LoI) with the view to intensify cross-border cooperation for large-scale testing and pre-deployment.
-This agreement was preceded by bilateral initiatives between Luxembourg, France and Germany, and among the Nordic countries, and was followed in 2018 by a number of agreements between Spain and Portugal, between Bulgaria, Greece and Serbia, and between Estonia, Latvia and Lithuania over the "Via Baltica", with an extension between Lithuania and Poland.
-The table below presents the situation regarding the ongoing initiatives.
+Within the European 5G vertical strategy, Connected and Automated Mobility (CAM) is considered as a flagship use case for 5G deployment along European transport paths, in view of creating complete ecosystems around vehicles, from road-safety or digital rail operations to high-value commercial services for road users and train passengers, e.g. mobile office or infotainment.
+In order to prepare for the deployment of 5G cross-border corridors for CAM, the MSs signed, in March 2017 in Rome, a Letter of Intent (LoI) with the view to intensify cross-border cooperation for large-scale testing and predeployment.
+This agreement was preceded by bilateral initiatives between Luxembourg, France and Germany, and among the Nordic countries, and has been followed since then by a number of agreements between Spain and Portugal, between Bulgaria, Greece and Serbia, and between Estonia, Latvia and Lithuania over the "Via Baltica", with an extension between Lithuania and Poland.
+More recently, an agreement between the Netherlands and Flanders was signed, in the form of a MoU, in May 2020, for a trial between Antwerpen-Rotterdam encompassing road, harbours and inland waterways.
+The table below presents the situation regarding the on-going initiatives.